 Chapter 8 - Example 8.1 - 8.6, 8.9, 8.10 (Test 1 after completion)

-Your lab reports for experiment 2 will be due.
+Your lab report for experiment 10 will be due.
 Please read Part II of the Information Sheet before starting the report.
 Remember that all calculations are to include units and are to be to the proper number of significant digits.
 Multiple pages must be stapled.